A Saint Moritzian summer

+Back in 2017, I had my first taste of the enchanting Swiss bliss, where I had the good fortune to be lapped up in the southernmost arms of the Swiss Alps.
+To have Sankt Moritz or Saint Moritz as your initiation into Switzerland is like the most welcoming standing ovation you can ever receive.
 From its avant-garde lakes, majestic snow-covered Alps, shopping avenues, to its restaurants and hotels; everything about the place screams grandiose, and rightfully so!
 Located in Engadine, it is popularly known as the Alpine resort town of Switzerland.
-Famous mostly as a winter destination for its snow-capped peaks and skiing, St. Moritz has also been the host for the prestigious Winter Olympics twice, in 1928 and 1948.
-Although primarily a winter destination to visit, it can still woo you with a plethora of things to do and adventures to experience during summers.
+Famous mostly as a winter destination for its snow-capped peaks and skiing, St. Moritz has also been the host of the prestigious Winter Olympics twice, in 1928 and 1948.
+Although primarily a winter destination to visit, it can still woo you with a plethora of things to do and adventures to experience during summer.

-My descent in Zurich was in the last week of June, where the temperate summer was akin to the pleasantness of autumn in New Delhi.
+My descent in Zurich was in the last week of June, when the temperate summer was akin to the pleasantness of autumn in New Delhi.
 Reaching St. Moritz via Zurich can be done through a direct bus, car ride or train with one stop.
 Another way to reach the town is if you are travelling from Milan, which is less of a commute than Zurich.
-The view uphill experienced, either way, is nothing short of being spectacular.
+The view uphill experienced, either way, is nothing short of spectacular.
 Before I delve into the specifics of my travelogue itinerary, let’s take a moment to appreciate the scenery that engulfs you the moment you set foot, for it is as warm and beautiful a feeling as chocolate melting in your mouth.
 Even in summer, you can see the peaks donning their snow caps, amidst a flurry of cottony-soft clouds.
 The flowers in full bloom, neat vicinity, lush greenery, chic restaurants and hotels make up more than nicely for the otherwise dearth of locals and tourists around June-July.

 The first day in this dreamy town was spent lavishly traipsing through Palace Galarie and Via Serlas.
 Why lavishly, you ask?
 Well, because even though St. Mortiz seems to be just a little town, it isn’t so little when it comes to the grandeur it holds within.
 Popularly known as the ‘Beverly Hills of the Swiss Alps’, the town not only houses skiing lodges, but is also a hub for European fashion.
 From lauded brands such as Giorgio Armani, Chanel, Hermès, Gucci, and Miu Miu among others, to glamorous designer boutiques and exquisite jewellery, St. Moritz’s shopping scape is second to none.
 Shopping or even window shopping here is as lavish an experience as it gets.